Wilber30/wordpress_task/wp-content/plugins/wordpress-seo/readme.txt

 * **Faster loading times** for your whole website, due to an innovative way of managing data in WordPress.
 * **[Premium]** E-mail support for our [Yoast SEO Premium](https://yoa.st/1v8) users.
 * **[Premium]** The possibility to expand Yoast SEO with the [News SEO](https://yoa.st/1uv), [Video SEO](https://yoa.st/1uw), [Local SEO](https://yoa.st/1uu) and [WooCommerce SEO](https://yoa.st/3rh) extensions.
+* **[Premium]** **New!** Yoast SEO Premium comes with an IndexNow integration to ping search engines like Microsoft Bing whenever you publish or update content.
+* **New!** Yoast SEO comes with wide-ranging crawl settings that help you improve how search engines crawl your site, lowering its carbon footprint.

 #### WRITE KILLER CONTENT WITH YOAST SEO
 We know content is king, that's why Yoast SEO is famous for its **state-of-the-art content and SEO analysis**.
 Yoast SEO gives you: